-Five Poems About Love for St. Valentine's Day
+Five Famous Poems About Love

-Valentine's Day and Love Poems go together
+Wedding Day and Love Poems Go Together

 Some of them you will probably know well and may have read or even learned at school.
 Others are not so well known.
 The poetry spreads over nearly 500 years, from Shakespeare to Caroline Duffy, the current English Poet Laureate.
 Old favorites and novelties, running a gamut of emotions.